 The “OLED” in OLED TV stands for “organic light-emitting diode.”
 OLEDs have the unusual property of being able to produce both light and color from a single diode when they’re fed electricity.
 Because of this, OLED TVs don’t need a separate backlight.
 Each pixel you see is a self-contained source of color and light.

-Currently, LG is the only manufacturer of OLED panels for TVs.
-Sony and LG have an agreement that allows Sony to put LG OLED panels into Sony televisions — like the stunning A9F Master Series TV — but otherwise, you won’t find OLED in any other TV displays sold in the U.S.
+Currently, LG Display is the only manufacturer of OLED panels for TVs, famed for top-line models like the CX.
+Sony and LG have an agreement that allows Sony to put LG OLED panels into Sony televisions — like the bright X95OH — but otherwise, you won’t find OLED in many other TV displays sold in the U.S.

 The differences in performance between LG’s OLED TVs and Sony’s result from different picture processors at work.
 Sony and LG have impressive processors that are also unique to each brand, which is why two TVs with the same panel can look drastically different.
 A good processor can greatly reduce issues like banding and artifacting and produce more accurate colors as well.